Spigell/archlinux-install/README.md

 See supported in `/etc/locale.gen`.

 ## disc part
+All partitions and lvm volumes must be created and contains filesystem.
 ### partition
 /dev/sdaX

 ### LVM
 #### vg
 Your volume group.
-It must be already created.

 #### lv
 Your logical volume.
-It must be already created.

 ## bootloader part
 ### GRUB